Günther Schwägermann: In the Reich Chancellery bunker

 By 22 April 1945, while the Soviets were attacking Berlin, Joseph and Magda Goebbels brought their children to the Vorbunker to stay.
 Schwägermann came with them.
 Adolf Hitler had already taken up residence in the lower Führerbunker in January 1945.
 It was in that protected bunker complex below the Reich Chancellery garden of Berlin that Hitler and a few loyal personnel were gathered to direct the city's final defence.

 By the time of Hitler's death on 30 April 1945, the Soviet Army was less than 500 metres from the bunker complex.
 On 1 May 1945, Goebbels arranged for an SS dentist, Helmut Kunz, to inject his six children with morphine so that when they were unconscious, an ampule of cyanide could be then crushed in each of their mouths.
 According to Kunz's later testimony, he gave the children morphine injections but it was Magda Goebbels and SS-Obersturmbannführer Ludwig Stumpfegger, Hitler's personal doctor, who administered the cyanide.

 At around 20:30, Goebbels and his wife, Magda left the bunker and walked up to the garden of the Chancellery, where they committed suicide.
 There are several different accounts of this event.
 According to one account, Goebbels shot his wife and then himself.
 Another account was that they each bit on a cyanide ampule and were given a coup de grâce immediately afterwards.
 Schwägermann testified in 1948 that the couple walked ahead of him up the stairs and out into the Chancellery garden.
 He waited in the stairwell and heard the shots sound.
 Schwägermann then walked up the remaining stairs and once outside he saw the lifeless bodies of the couple.
-Following Joseph Goebbels' prior order, Schwägermann had an SS soldier fire several shots into Goebbels' body, which did not move.
+Following Joseph Goebbels's prior order, Schwägermann had an SS soldier fire several shots into Goebbels's body, which did not move.
 The bodies were then doused with petrol, but the remains were only partially burned and not buried.
 According to Brunhilde Pomsel, Schwägermann was the one who personally informed the occupants of the Führerbunker of the suicides of Hitler and Goebbels, as well as their respective wives.